Meme1079/PsychWiki/PsychWiki_Source/Dialogues & Cutscenes Functions.md

 ### loadSong(name:String, difficultyNum:Int)
 This will load a new song.

-- `name` - The name of the song you wan't to load.
+- `name` - The name of the song you want to load.
 - `difficulty` - The difficulty ID of song.